 Detoxification is the key first step in recovery from both heroin and alcohol addiction.
-These substances are both classified as depressants, and you may be curious about whether it’s the same detox treatment method.
+These substances are both classified as depressants, and you may be curious about whether it’s the same detox treatment method due to similar depressant withdrawal symptoms.
 The answer is not exactly.

 Basics of Depressant Withdrawal